AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Access and control/Access OSS with a temporary access credential provided by STS.md

     ```
     // The endpoint of the China (Hangzhou) region is used in this example.
 Specify the actual endpoint.
     String endpoint = "http://oss-cn-hangzhou.aliyuncs.com";
-    // Security risks may arise if you use the AccessKey pair of an Alibaba Cloud account to log on to OSS because the account has permissions on all API operations.
-We recommend that you use a RAM user to call API operations or perform routine operations and maintenance.
-To create a RAM user, log on to https://ram.console.aliyun.com.
+    // Security risks may arise if you log on with the AccessKey pair of an Alibaba Cloud account because the account has permissions on all API operations.
+We recommend that you use your RAM user's credentials to call API operations or perform routine operations and maintenance.
+To create a RAM user, log on to the RAM console.
     String AccessKeyId = "<yourAccessKeyId>";
     String accessKeySecret = "<yourAccessKeySecret>";
     String securityToken = "<yourSecurityToken>";